acuenmu/1st-Test/Lesson-Plan-Zoom.md

 - Make sure you have the latest version of Zoom installed on your machine
 - Have all the polls/Quizzes/interactions/breakout rooms ready in the backend
-- Test your micrphone and webcam
+- Test your microphone and webcam
 - Find a quiet space with a simple background to avoid user's distraction
 - Have the links to CodePen and other sites ready
 - Make sure your material (including slides) works and have the "cheat-sheet" document for the students prepared